 Hartley’s writing is portraiture of life as a common, less-than-blue collar class American.
-Her song ‘Country Bar’ starts with “I’ve got six cents to making a dime, I keep working every day, seems I’m working all the time”, and heads on to tell the stories of patrons and employees she’s met while playing in various dive bars.
-‘Who’s Cheating Who’ is based upon the illicit affairs Hartley knew too much about as a small child in West Texas--“It’s not love we share, the touch that we know, your scent on my hands and in my clothes, it’s two bodies barely hanging on, and the angels sent you from below”.
-Her band plays grooving pedal steel licks and flat-picked guitar to dance between the lines.
+Her song ‘Country Bar’ states “working in a country bar will make a thin dime feel like a new car, jukebox plays Loretta and old E.T.”, and heads on to tell the stories of patrons and employees she’s met while playing in various dive bars.
+‘Who’s Cheating Who’ is based upon the illicit affairs Hartley knew too much about as a small child growing up in West Texas--“It’s not love we share, the touch that we know, your scent on my hands and in my clothes, it’s two bodies barely hanging on, and the angels sent you from below”.
+Grooving pedal steel licks and flat-picked guitar dance between the lines.